Para español, seleccione de la lista

 The Eight Steps of Research

-Webpage last updated: August 11, 2022
+Webpage last updated: August 19, 2024

-(PDF File Print as a PDF, 292 KB)
+(PDF File Print as a PDF, 215 KB)

 Adapted from “A Guide to Historical Research Through the National History Day Program”

 Research is a natural part of everyday life, but there are effective ways to conduct research.
 Although the steps below are presented sequentially, the actual process is not so tidy.
 Students may be working on several steps at once or may go back and forth among the steps.
 A useful model for thinking about research is this: LEARN, THINK, SHARE.
-That is, students learn about a topic; think about a topic; and share what they have learned.
+That is, students learn about a topic; think about a topic; and, share what they have learned.

 Step I: Getting organized for research

-Teacher builds a sense of excitement and a positive attitude in students about the research project; identifies potential resources―e.g., libraries, archives, historic sites, the Internet, people; helps students to develop note-taking and paper-management systems; and, informs students about project management procedures, such as contracts, work sheets, timelines, and weekly plans.
+Teacher builds a sense of excitement and a positive attitude in students about the research project; identifies potential resources―e.g., libraries, archives, historic sites, the Internet, people; helps students to develop notetaking and paper-management systems; and informs students about project management procedures, such as contracts, work sheets, timelines, and weekly plans.

 Students identify a preferred category (exhibit, paper, performance, documentary, website) and decide whether they would like to do an individual or group project.